Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 Water-Based vs. Oil-Based Wood Stains

 Oil-based stains can be more difficult to clean up, but they will leave behind richer color tones in the wood.
-Oil-based is easier to apply, but they are much more toxic and can be harmful to breathe in while the stain is drying.
+Oil-based are more accessible to apply but are much more toxic and can be harmful to breathe in while the stain is drying.

 Finding the Right Wood for Your Project

-Stains can make a huge impact on your finished product, but the wood you choose is the foundation for that stain to be on.
+Stains can significantly impact your finished product, but the wood you choose is the foundation for that stain to be on.

 Reclaimed lumber is an excellent option for your next home project because it offers character, life, and sustainability to whatever you’re working on.

-At MR Timbers, we provide premium reclaimed wood to our customers for any project ranging from doors to floors.
+At Manomin Resawn Timbers, we provide premium reclaimed wood to our customers for any project ranging from doors to floors.
 Contact us today to learn more or receive a free estimate.